MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Import-SPAccessServicesDatabase.md

 ```

 ## DESCRIPTION
-This cmdlet imports an Access Services Database from a DACPAC.
-The cmdlet requires the Access Services database to reside on a SQL Server 2012 server in order to function.
-The cmdlet also requires the Data-Tier Framework to be installed on the SharePoint server where the cmdlet is run.
-The Data-Tier Framework packages can be found at [Microsoft® SQL Server® 2012 Data-Tier Application Framework (March 2013)](https://www.microsoft.com/en-us/download/details.aspx?id=36842).
-Install the following MSIs from the download:
+This cmdlet exports an Access Services Database to a DACPAC.
+The cmdlet requires the Data-Tier Framework to be installed on the SharePoint server where the cmdlet is run.
+The Data-Tier Framework packages can be found at [Microsoft® SQL Server® Data-Tier Application Framework (17.4.1 GA DacFx)](https://www.microsoft.com/en-us/download/details.aspx?id=56508).
+Install the following MSI from the download:

-ENU\x64\DACFramework.msi

-ENU\x64\SqlDom.msi

-ENU\x64\SQLSysClrTypes.msi
+EN\x86\DacFramework.msi

+Note: The x86 package is required.
+The x64 package is not compatible with this cmdlet.

 See more information about Data-Tier Framework at [Data-tier Applications](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications).